etetoolkit/ete/doc/tutorial/tutorial_trees.rst

   # Populate t with a random topology of size 10.
   t.populate(10)

-(Since every time we start from scratch we will want to write ``from ete4 import Tree`` to use the :class:`Tree` class, from now on we assume you have it already loaded for the remaining examples.)
+(In all the examples we will want to write ``from ete4 import Tree`` first to use the :class:`Tree` class, as we did above.
+In the remaining examples we will assume that you have already imported it.)

 The properties of a node are stored in its :attr:`props` dictionary.
 With the previous example, writing ``print(t.props)`` will show us a